 - Work out how much you can afford to pay every month.
 Draw up a budget with our Budget planner to find out how much you have left each month and try our Quick cash finder to see where you can make savings.

 - Find out if you can join your workplace pension scheme.
-If you’re employed and aged between 22 and State Pension age, and earn more than the personal tax allowance (£11,000 a year in 2016-17), it’s likely that you’ll be enrolled into your workplace pension scheme.
+If you’re employed and aged between 22 and State Pension age, and earn more than £10,000 a year, it’s likely that you’ll be enrolled into your workplace pension scheme.
 You’ll also get a contribution from your employer.
 If you don’t meet these criteria, you might still be able to join, but you might not get a payment from your employer.
 Read more in our section on Automatic Enrolment.

 - If you work for yourself, you can take out a pension on your own – either a personal pension or a Nest pension.
 Read more in our guide to NEST pensions.
 You can also find out about Pensions for the self-employed.

 If you don’t want to save towards your retirement in a pension, or you want more flexibility, then there are other options.

 If you prefer, you can use an ISA (individual savings account) or another investment plan as well as or instead of a pension.